Security

 AI name isolation

-When generating stories through AI, we apply a three-stage tokenisation pipeline so that real names never reach any AI provider:
+When generating stories through AI, we apply a three-stage tokenisation pipeline so that a child’s name and their chosen character names are replaced with aliases before any prompt reaches an AI provider:

 No voice storage